robin-raymond/zax.io/index.md

 ## Key Features

-Zax is a strongly typed compile time language with some key features:
+Zax is a strongly typed compile-time language with some key features:

 * Low level features
     * Raw memory access